 PHP 8.0 brings new features, syntax additions, and bugfixes.
-For details on what's new in this version, see the release announcement.
-For details on migrating your code, refer to the Migrating from PHP 7.4.x to PHP 8.0.x guide.
+For more information about new functionality in this version, refer to the release announcement.
+For more information about migrating your code, refer to the Migrating from PHP 7.4.x to PHP 8.0.x guide.

 Named arguments allow passing arguments to a function based on the parameter name rather than position.
 This way, function calls become self-documenting and arguments order becomes arbitrary.